AlvinGavel/Too_Tired_to_Know/README.md

 Following Bürkner and Vourre (2019) we implement a cumulative model to analyse the results.

 ## Files
+- `Binomial_analysis.R`: R code that makes a straightforward analysis of the data.
-- `Analysis.R`: The R code that runs the analysis.
+- `Cumulative_model_analysis.R`: R code that makes an arguably more sophisticated, but also harder to interpret, analysis of the data.
 - `README.md`: This file.

 ## Directories